 Another notable thing is that Cape May is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Cape May’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-One of the nice things about Cape May is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Cape May is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Cape May in 2022 was $71,810, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $287,240 for a family of four.
 However, Cape May contains both very wealthy and poor people as well.